 Billions of past web documents containing our history are currently archived.
-However, their access is still in an early stage, preventing users from unfolding the full potential of web archives.
-Other IR domains showed us that the quality of search results depends greatly on the availability of suitable resources for evaluation.
-These resources are missing for WAIR systems, which explains why no evaluation had ever been conducted.
+However, their retrieval is still in an early stage, preventing users from unfolding the full potential of web archives.
+Other IR domains have shown that the quality of search results depends greatly on the availability of suitable resources for evaluation.
+Such resources have been missing for WAIR systems, which could explain why no evaluation has ever been conducted on them.
 In this work we describe the methodology employed in a test collection based evaluation for WAIR systems.
-We faced several challenges from the lack of knowledge about the users to the relevance assessment of archived versions of documents.
 In the end, we were able to measure, for the first time, the effectiveness of state-of-the-art WAIR technology.
-As anticipated, the results were poor, which proves the need of a common evaluation framework to foster research in web archives.
+As anticipated, the results were poor, which motivates the development of a common evaluation framework to foster research in WAIR.
 We expect that our research may lead to a novel IR task in a major evaluation campaign, such as TREC.

 We also experimented two time-aware ranking models for navigational queries.
-They are based on the idea that the more versions a document has or the longer they existed, the more likely it is of being important.
+They are based on the idea that the more versions a document has or the longer they existed, the more likely it is of being relevant.
 We achieved statistically significant improvements in both models over the state-of-the-art IR typically used in web archives.
 This is just the first step in leveraging temporal information to improve WAIR systems.
-There is a large margin for progress that could also be applied to web search engines.
 In the future, we intend to create a dataset for learning-to-rank experiments from our test collection, to combine temporal evidences implicitly hidden in the corpus and query matches.
-The automatic assessment obtained with our methodology provide a fast mean of generating vast amounts of labeled data for machine learning optimization.
+The automatic assessment obtained with our methodology provides a fast mean of generating vast amounts of labeled data for machine learning optimization.